HeavyMedl/netstorage/README.md

 Essential utilities to authenticate and configure the client.

-- `createContext` — Create an API context with credentials
-- `createAuthConfig` — Build a reusable authentication configuration object
-- `createClientContext` — Create a preconfigured client context with built-in limiter support
+- `createConfig` — Unified factory to create a fully resolved client context

 ### Core Operations